 Having given a run down on shopping in Kowloon, I thought I would now broaden the discussion to include HK Island.

-A must visit is the Western Market on Des Veux Street.
-Take the MTR to Sheung Wan station and leave via exit C. Turn right and wander along the street until you see this building.
+A must visit is the Western Market on Des Veux Road Central.
+Take the MTR to Sheung Wan station and leave via exit B. Turn right and wander along the street until you see this building on the corner of Morrison Street.
 Hold your breath – it’s very exciting!

 Apart from the fact that this is a beautiful, iconic building, the entire second floor is full of fabric!
 It is impossible to get a good shot of the fabric stores, but you can see that they line the perimeter of the second floor.